icings/menu/docs/index.md

 takes an array of options that should be applied to the menu, ie. to the top level item.

-The `create()` method returns an instance of `KnpMenu\ItemInterface`, so any operations known from KnpMenu that can be applied via that interface, can be applied here in the same way.
+The `create()` method returns an instance of `KnpMenu\ItemInterface`, so any operations known from KnpMenu that can be applied via that interface, can be applied here too.
+It should be noted however that not all methods will have the same effect as using their option counterparts, for example unlike the `uri` option, the `setUri()` method will _not_ work with CakePHP URL arrays!

 ```php
 $menu = $this->Menu->create('main', [